 For freedom Christ freed us.
 Stand fast therefore and do not be entangled again with the yoke of bondage.

 Paul introduces the other mother by quoting Isaiah 54.
 Here it is revealed that Sarah (the barren woman), the mother of Isaac, is the mother of the child of promise.
 The one that represents the freedom in Christ.

 The allegory does not end there though!
-For the Galatians' time Paul is making it clear that "...as it was then...", those born of the flesh (Ishmael in the original story, or those tied to the old Mosaic covenant per the allegory) persecute those born after the Spirit (Isaac/those living in the new covenant under Christ's freedom).
+Paul is making it clear that "...as it was then...", those born of the flesh (Ishmael in the original story, or those tied to the old Mosaic covenant per the allegory) persecute those born after the Spirit (Isaac/those living in the new covenant under Christ's freedom).
 I'm not particularly sure what the extent of Ishmael's original persecution was.
 There is mention of some mocking in Genesis 21:9, and we do see some verses later that he married an Egyptian woman (so perhaps, through descendants, the persecution continued), but despite the lack of details there the imagery is still clear.